 DC Fast Charging stations typically require membership in some sort of payment plan.
 Use PlugShare to find out which payment plans you need for the Fast Chargers along your route.

-Tesla owners either have free unlimited for life Supercharging, or automatic membership into their pay-as-you-go plan once you use a certain number of charges per year.
+Tesla owners either have free unlimited for life Supercharging, or automatic membership into their pay-as-you-go plan.
+Non-Tesla owners can now charge at a limited number of Tesla Superchargers.
+Download the Tesla app to see availability.